katkim0307/COVID-19_Response_Comparison/README.md

 #### Python Libraries

-* `import datetime`
-	- work with dates as date objects (manipulate dates)

-* `import matplotlib.pyplot as plt`
+* `import os`
-	- create static, animated, and interactive data visualizations

-* `import seaborn as sns`
+* `import sys`
-	- based on Matplotlib, provides a high-level interface for data visualization

-* `import numpy as np`
+* `import request`
-	- scientific computing for multidimentional array objects

 * `import pandas as pd`
 	- create data structures, perform data analysis and manipulation

 * `import geopandas as gpd` / `from geopandas import GeoDataFrame`
 	- work with geospatial data and perform spatial/geometric operations (done by shapely) on geometric types
 	- manage projections, geocode, geoprocess

-* `from shapely.geometry import Point`
-	- MultiPoint, LineString, MultiLineString, Polygon, etc
+* `import datetime`
+	- work with dates as date objects (manipulate dates)

+* `import numpy as np`
+	- scientific computing for multidimentional array objects

-* `import folium`
+* `import matplotlib.pyplot as plt`
-	- create interactive leaflet map
+	- create static, animated, and interactive data visualizations

+* `import matplotlib.dates as mdates`

+* `import matplotlib.ticker as ticker`

+* `import matplotlib.patches as patches`

+* `import matplotlib.cm as cm`

+* `import matplotlib.colors as colors`

+* `import plotly`

 * `import plotly.express as px`
-	- (interface to Plotly) create interactive maps
+	- (interface to Plotly) to create interactive choropleth maps of the US (State Level)

-* `from geopy.geocoders import Nominatim`
-	- locate the coordinates of addresses, cities, countires, and landmarks across the globe
-	- Nominatim is a search engine for OpenStreetMap data

-* `import networkx as nx`
+* `import plotly.figure_factory as ff`
-	- create and manipulate networks' structure, dynamics, and functions
+	- (interface to Plotly) to create interactive choropleth maps of the US (County Level)

-* `import osmnx as ox`
+* `import plotly.graph_objs as go`
-	- retrieve, model, analyze, and visualize street networks from OpenStreetMap
-	- download spatial geometries and model, project, visualize, and analyze street networks and other spatial data from OSM's APIs
+	- (interface to Plotly) to create interactive choropleth maps of the US with hover text

 ## Measuring Success: